What to Do in Channel Islands National Park

-There are several companies that run sea cave kayaking tours to Santa Cruz Island.
+There are several companies that run sea cave kayaking tours to Santa Cruz Island, part of Channel Islands National Park.
 We went with Santa Barbara Adventure Company and had an amazing time!
 Click through to read all about our trip!

 You can do a day trip to the island to kayak, or you have the option to extend your stay and camp out overnight!
 We chose to camp, and that gave us some extra time to get a hike in to Potato Harbor.
 A beautiful hike along the bluffs!